 "The amazing thing about nature is that its cyclic diversity expresses change, ambiguity, and unified solidity at the same time.
 To me this means there is always some part of nature that perfectly mirrors my experiences and that allow me to elevate and externalize them in a creative manner.”

-When Marianne isn't outside or busy with a sewing machine or sketch-pad, she heads up the research department at Physicians for Human Rights--which thankfully is based New York's garment district.
+When Marianne isn't outside or busy with a sewing machine or sketch-pad, she hangs with some pretty amazing people at the Fund for Global Human Rights, the New School for Social Research, and Barnard College.